thallheim/dotfiles/README.md

 the include list, suppressing warnings about those files not being on the local machine
 - [ ] Do `pushd` & `popd` on start and end of run
-	- Try to find out if it'll ever be necessary first.
+	- Try to find out if it'll ever be necessary first. *Upd.:* Probably not :)
 - [x] Main copy ops

 # CHANGELOG